Everyone likes a scary movie on Halloween, right? But what about this year? After all, who needs horror when 2020 is lurking outside your door?

 18. NIGHT OF THE LIVING DEAD (1968) The zombie genre starts with George Romero's ghoulish, gory classic.
-AMC's "The Walking Dead" may have more splatter, but this one really stares into the existential abyss.
+AMC's "The Walking Dead" may have more splatter, but this one stares into the existential abyss.

 17. ROSEMARY'S BABY (1968) Roman Polanski's film about a pregnant woman (Mia Farrow) who gets snookered into Satanism is a slow-building chiller, but the climactic payoff is one of the best you'll ever see.

-16. GET OUT (2017) Jordan Peele's story of a young black man (Daniel Kaluuya) meeting his white girlfriend's parents is essentially a race-based version of "The Stepford Wives."
+16. GET OUT (2017) Jordan Peele's story of a young Black man (Daniel Kaluuya) meeting his white girlfriend's parents is essentially a race-based version of "The Stepford Wives."
 It works best as satirical commentary but has enough wig-out moments to earn a place on this list.

 15. THE EVIL DEAD (1981) Five college kids find an audiotape that releases demons in this sophomore feature from Sam Raimi.
-It's freaky great fun thanks to clever camerawork, a sly sense of humor and a star turn from Bruce Campbell.
+It's freaky fun thanks to clever camerawork, a sly sense of humor and a star turn from Bruce Campbell.

-13. THE BLAIR WITCH PROJECT (1999) Three filmmakers enter a Maryland forest to investigate a local myth.
+12. THE BLAIR WITCH PROJECT (1999) Three filmmakers enter a Maryland forest to investigate a local myth.
 Assembled from their "found" footage, "The Blair Witch Project" uses virtually nothing but weird noises and shaky camerawork — by the actors themselves — to create an atmosphere of deep-reaching terror.

 4. HALLOWEEN (1978) John Carpenter terrorized middle America with this simple but effective tale about a serial killer stalking suburban teenagers.
-Even today, "Halloween" feels like your worst nightmare: a home invasion perpetrated by a semi-supernatural being.
+Even today, "Halloween" feels like your worst nightmare: a home invasion perpetrated by a semi-supernatural murderer.
 Jamie Lee Curtis makes her big-screen debut as terrorized babysitter Laurie Strode.

-3. ALIEN (1979) Director Ridley Scott admitted that "Alien" was basically "Jaws in space."
+3. ALIEN (1979) Director Ridley Scott admitted that "Alien" was basically " 'Jaws' in space."
 Nevertheless, thanks to a groundbreakingly hideous space creature (designed by illustrator H.R.
-Geiger) and a tough-as-nails Sigourney Weaver as the last survivor on a doomed craft, Scott's movie remains the first word in modern sci-fi horror.
+Geiger) and a tough-as-nails Sigourney Weaver as a desperate astronaut, Scott's movie remains the high point of sci-fi horror.

 1. THE SHINING (1980) When it comes to imitators, Stanley Kubrick's "The Shining," based on Stephen King's 1977 novel, stands alone.
 Nobody has ever recreated a hotel quite like the Overlook, nor has anyone equaled Jack Nicholson's unhinged performance as a father gone mad.
-It's a monolith of terror, undiminished even after nearly 40 years.
+It's a monolith of terror, undiminished even after 40 years.